 In our real-world governance systems today, we often lack complex system understanding.
 A policy we enact may intuitively seem like the correct solution to a given problem, but often only ends up only expending resources non-optimally, instead of shifting the dominant system incentive towards a true win-win.

 For example, a government crackdown on imported drugs may be well-intentioned, but often ends up leading to a decreased local drug supply, leading to an increased price, leading to higher resources and incentive for criminals to import more drugs.
 In this scenario, both the government and the mafia expend resources to sit at a stalemate that would be far less costly if they both stopped trying to force the system equilibrium in their favor.
-A more effective solution would be to address the incentive design of the system itself , a la Donella Meadows — the realization of which could be proposed by data-driven Computer-Aided Governance processes.
+A more effective solution would be to address the incentive design and leverage points of the system itself , a la Donella Meadows — the realization of which could be proposed by data-driven Computer-Aided Governance processes.

 We face many unintended consequences from various system archetypes — a risk we take when we fail to recognize the non-linear impacts of complex systems.